 Lucy Roeber is an editor and an historical novelist.
 She has a Masters in English Literature from Edinburgh University and a Masters in Creative Writing from Birkbeck.
 She was assistant editor of Prospect Magazine.
 Recently she has been working on short film scripts and television programmes.
 She was the story producer on BBC3’s 12-part series South Side Story.

 Interests: include historical, women's, commercial and erotic fiction, TV and Film scripts.

-She is also the manager of a reading and writing scheme for children called kidsreadwritereview, and works with various schools across the north east of England.
+She has worked with a range of writers (un-published, published and self-published), and has a talent for spotting a great story with the ability to polish it to submission standard.
+She is the manager of a children’s reading and writing scheme in the north east of England called kidsreadwritereview, and works with various children’s charities throughout the UK.
 She has been an editor with Cornerstones since 2014.

-Interests: Children's, YA, crime, fantasy, literary, sci-fi, thrillers, historical
+Interests: Children's, YA, fantasy, crime/thrillers, literary, sci-fi, historical, commercial women's fiction

 Eve Seymour is the author of eight novels, including the Tallis and Hex series of spy/crime thrillers.
 The Good Book Guide wrote, ‘Seymour is able to convey the excitement of the more straightforward brand of adventure thriller, while freighting in the subtle undertones of the more sophisticated novelists of the genre.’